Teaching Channel

 Teaching Channel is a multi-platform service founded in 2010 delivering professional development videos for teachers over the Internet.
 In addition to showcasing inspiring teachers in videos, Teaching Channel also hosts a community for educators to share ideas, best practices and enhance their knowledge.
+Started as a nonprofit organization, the company was converted to a for-profit in 2017.

 Goals

 The stated mission of Teaching Channel is to revolutionize how teachers learn, connect, and inspire each other to improve the outcomes for all students in America.
 To accomplish this, Teaching Channel has established three goals: